Scale Invariance Breaking and Discrete Phase Invariance in Few-Body Problems: Inverse-square potential in the intermediate window

 \section{Inverse-square potential in the intermediate window}

 In this section, we revisit the problem of inverse-square potential in the intermediate window, where continuous scale invariance is broken.
 This problem has been studied over sixty years in various contexts of physics, including self-adjoint extension \cite{Meetz:1964}, scale anomaly \cite{Camblong:2001zt}, renormalization \cite{Bouaziz:2014wxa}, and few-body resonances \cite{Nishida:2007mr,Pricoupenko:2023rok}.
 To the best of our knowledge, however, its breaking pattern of scale invariance has not been elucidated before.
 In particular, the appearance of circularly distributed simple poles in S-matrix has not been appreciated in the literature.
 In the following, we first discuss (without proof) the basic idea of scale invariance breaking in the problem by using a scaling law.
 Computational details are relegated to the subsequent subsections.
+For simplicity, throughout this section we will use the units $\hbar=2m=1$, where $m$ is the particle mass.

 Consider the following one-body Hamiltonian on the half line $\mathbb{R}_{+}=\{r:r>0\}$:

 where $\lambda\in(-\infty,\infty)$ is a dimensionless coupling constant.
 Under the scale transformation $r\mapsto\e^{t}r$, the Hamiltonian \eqref{eq:1} is transformed as $H\mapsto\e^{-2t}H$, where $t$ is an arbitrary constant.
 Hence, if $\psi_{E}(r)$ is an energy eigenfunction satisfying $H\psi_{E}(r)=E\psi_{E}(r)$, it also satisfies $\e^{-2t}H\psi_{E}(\e^{t}r)=E\psi_{E}(\e^{t}r)$; that is, $H\psi_{E}(\e^{t}r)=\e^{2t}E\psi_{E}(\e^{t}r)$.
 Hence, $\psi_{\e^{2t}E}(r)$ must be proportional to $\psi_{E}(\e^{t}r)$: